Advertising

 This is a big deal for brands.

-Your products need to be visually recognizable and accurately cataloged in Google’s Shopping Graph, which now boasts over 50 billion product listings.
+Your products need to be visually recognizable and accurately cataloged in Google’s Shopping Graph now includes tens of billions of product listings.

 Marketing Implications